-During development of the 2021 AAP, the previous year's 2020-24 CP consultation and public input was reviewed to aid in determining program and project funding for PY2021.
-Following are some of the CP consolation and community outreach consulted for development of the 2021 AAP.
+During development of the 2022 AAP, the controlling 2020-24 CP, consultation and public input was reviewed to aid in determining program and project funding for PY2022.
+Following are some of the 2020-24 CP consolation and community outreach consulted for development of the 2022 AAP.